SvenMb/MecrispForth_LCD/README.md

     ;
 </pre>

+# LCD1602_i2c.fs
+forth words for i2c connected LCD1602 (via PCF8574)

+* usage is same as above
+* uses i2c driver from JCW (link see below)

 # monster.fs
 demo with pixelwise moving a "10x8 sprite" over the screen (symetrie complication is just there for fun)

+* works with direct and i2c connection

 ****